-- 20% Exam 1
+- 22% Exam 1

-- 21% Exam 2
+- 23% Exam 2

-- 22% Exam 3
+- 24% Exam 3

-- 20% Lab Grade
+- 23% Lab Grade

-- 10% Understanding Checks
+- 3% Understanding Checks

-- 4% Reflections on lecture materials
+- 2% Reflections on lecture materials

-- 3% Class Participation
+- 3% Attendance/Participation

 Exams will evaluate your understanding of the materials presented in the lecture recordings and in-class exercises and will test your ability to apply this knowledge to solve problems.
-Exams will be taken "in person" (see schedule).
-You may bring one handwritten 8.5 x 11 inch page (two-sided) with notes & drawings to the exam.
+Exams will be taken in person (see schedule).
+You may bring one handwritten 8.5 x 11 inch page (two-sided) with notes and drawings to the exam.

-Lab will utilize a combination of assessment methods (i.e. pre-lab quizzes and independent lab assignments) to evaluate your understanding of laboratory methods, experiments, and data analysis.
+Lab will utilize a combination of assessment methods (i.e. pre-lab quizzes, in-lab team assignments, and independent lab summary assignments) to evaluate your understanding of laboratory methods, experiments, and data analysis.
 Please refer to the BIOL 12 laboratory syllabus for more information.

-Understanding Checks (administered as Canvas Quizzes) are low-stakes, timed assignments to help you evaluate your understanding of the material prior to exams.
-These assignments are designed to be difficult so that you can identify gaps in your ability to: 1) accurately discuss experiments and cellular processes, 2) apply the material covered in lectures and class activities to answer questions and 3) solve problems.
+Understanding Checks (administered as Canvas Quizzes) are low-stakes, timed assignments to help you evaluate your understanding of the course material prior to exams.
+These assignments are designed to be difficult so that you can identify gaps in your ability to: 1) accurately discuss experiments and cellular processes, 2) apply the material covered in lectures and class activities to answer questions, and 3) solve problems.